Deformation of Einstein metrics and $L^2$ cohomology on strictly pseudoconvex domains: Einstein deformation theory of asymptotically complex hyperbolic metrics

 where the notation $o(1)$ means that this term has pointwise norm (with respect to $g$) that tends to zero uniformly at $\bdry\Omega$.

-Moreover, the Cheng--Yau metric $g$ has bounded geometry in the sense that its injectivity radius $r_\mathrm{inj}$ is positive and the curvature tensor, as well as its covariant derivative of arbitrary order, is bounded (cf.~\cites{Cheeger-Gromov-Taylor-82,Roe-88}).
-One way to show that $r_\mathrm{inj}>0$ is applying a result of Ammann--Lauter--Nistor~\cite{Ammann-Lauter-Nistor-04}*{Proposition 4.19}; actually, one can further show that the pointwise injectivity radius at $p\in\Omega$ tends to infinity as $p$ approaches $\bdry\Omega$.
-The boundedness of $\nabla^mR$, $m\ge 0$, can be seen by reducing it to the same property of the preliminary metric $\partial_i\partial_{\conj{j}}(-\log\psi)-\tensor{r}{_i_{\conj{j}}}$, which follows by an explicit computation that makes use of the local frame employed in \cite{Matsumoto-preprint14}*{Subsection 5.1}.
-The reduction is justified because $\nabla^mu$ is bounded for any $m$ as shown in the proof of~\cite{Cheng-Yau-80}*{Theorem 4.4}.
-Alternatively, one can use the existence of an asymptotic expansion of $\varphi$ involving logarithmic terms established by Lee--Melrose~\cite{Lee-Melrose-82}.
+The Cheng--Yau metric $g$ has bounded geometry in the sense that its injectivity radius $r_\mathrm{inj}$ is positive and the curvature tensor, as well as its covariant derivative of arbitrary order, is bounded.
+The positivity of $r_\mathrm{inj}$ can be verified by using, for example, a criterion due to Ammann--Lauter--Nistor~\cite{Ammann-Lauter-Nistor-04}*{Proposition 4.19}.
+The boundedness of $\nabla^mR$, $m\ge 0$, follows from the boundedness of $\nabla^mu$, shown in the proof of~\cite{Cheng-Yau-80}*{Theorem 4.4}; alternatively, one can use the existence of an asymptotic expansion of $\varphi$ involving logarithmic terms established by Lee--Melrose~\cite{Lee-Melrose-82}.